drug-design/course/docs/chapters/structure-activity-relationships.md

 ##### Additivity of Biological Effects

-The introduction of two modifications simultaneously, leads to compounds with biological activities that are about the sum of those observed with single changes.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/additivity-biological-effects-b789f7a9'><i class='fa fa-play' aria-hidden='true'></i></button>The introduction of two modifications simultaneously, leads to compounds with biological activities that are about the sum of those observed with single changes.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/Adetivity_C2_7_11_2_1.png){: loading=lazy }
 ##### Non Additivity of Biological Effects

-A compound twelve times more potent would be expected, when the three modifications are introduced simultaneously.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/non-additivity-biological-effects-69b81118'><i class='fa fa-play' aria-hidden='true'></i></button>A compound twelve times more potent would be expected, when the three modifications are introduced simultaneously.
 In fact, the molecule is only nine times more potent than the initial reference steroid.
 In this example the biological effects are not simply additive.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer